 In this context, the project ADMin4ALL- Supporting Active Inclusion of Di- sadvantaged Migrants in Europe aims to enhance the capacity of local go- vernments to develop sustainable strategies and inclusive services for the successful social and economic integration of migrants from disadvantaged backgrounds.

-Objectives: The main objective of this preparatory action is to increase the capabilities of local administrations and other service providers at the local level, and in particular their front-line staff, in dealing with the multiple dimensions of long-term socio-economic inclusion of migrants and refugees at local level.
-This will be done through delivery of a series of trainings and peer mentoring activities for the local authorities and both governmental and non-governmental service providers, including front-line workers dealing with the specific needs and situations of disadvantaged migrants.
-Capacity-building activities will focus on providing suitable and accessible social and administrative services for migrants, as well as promoting partnership approaches to migrant integration at the local level among various public, private and non-profit stakeholders.
+Objectives: The main objective of the programme is to increase the capacity of municipal administrations and other service providers at the local level, with particular attention to their front-line staff, in dealing with the multiple dimensions of long-term socio-economic inclusion of migrants and refugees at the local level.
+This is done through the delivery of a series of trainings and peer mentoring activities for local authorities and both governmental and non-governmental service providers, focusing on front-line workers as well as service managers and decision-makers.
+Training activities are followed by international exchanges among participating cities, focused on identifying and sharing good practices in providing accessible and effective social services to migrants.
+Finally, through a series of local capacity-building activities the project aims to promote partnership approaches, and strengthen local coordination, on migrant integration among various public, private and non-profit stakeholders.

 Project scope and timeframe

 For more information contact the ADMin4ALL project team at IOM Italy: Tel. +39 06 44186 246 or email email@example.com

 UN HABITAT, 2009.

 International Migration Outlook 2017, OECD.